Effect of Mycorrhizal Fungi on Blueberry Fruit Anthocyanin Content

 Research

 Sampling design: The experimental plants are Northern Highbush Blueberry plants located at the Waterman Orchards in Johnson, VT.
-The initial design was to have samples from Bluecrop cultivars, but I expanded the sampling design to include the cultivars Duke and Spartan whose floral traits was shown to be influenced by ericoid mycorrhizal inoculation.
+These plants were inoculated with mycorrhizal fungi about 12 years ago.
+The initial design was to have samples from Bluecrop cultivars, but I expanded the sampling design to include the cultivars Duke and Spartan whose fruit and floral traits were shown to be influenced by ericoid mycorrhizal inoculation.
+Brody et al, 2019 observed an increase in fruit mass for Bluecrop while Duke decreased in fruit number after inoculation with ericoid mycorrhizal fungi, Spartan had a decrease in number of inflorescence but floral traits of bluecrop and duke did not respond to mycorrhizal inoculation.
 Bluecrop cultivar is the most widely planted in Vermont and provides fruits all summer and in early fall.
 Duke cultivar is known to be cold hardy and can produce berries well into late fall while Spartan fruits are from June to August and can withstand cold winter.
-Random sampling was done in one row per cultivar per treatment (inoculated vs non-inoculated).
-The 3 cultivars chosen for sampling were all grown within the same block with each pair of rows (inoculated and non-inoculated) 3 meters apart.
+Random sampling was done in one row per cultivar per treatment (inoculated vs uninoculated).
+The 3 cultivars chosen for sampling were all grown within the same block with each pair of rows (inoculated and uninoculated) 3 meters apart.
 The rationale is to maintain as similar an environment as possible so that the inoculation treatment is the main difference.

-Sample collection: I have completed the initial collection for the first year.
-I collected 24 berries sampled from 4 branches per plant.
+Sample collection: I harvested berries in year 1 and year 2.
+I collected 24 berries sampled from 4 branches per plant and have assayed the berries from the year 1 harvest.
 Mature and immature berries were harvested separately from each plant.
 Anthocyanins are the major flavonoids in berries and the choice of immature and mature fruits is because accumulation of anthocyanins begins at the onset of ripening.
 I randomly sampled 10 plants per treatment for each of the 3 cultivars, so a total of 60 plants were sampled.
-Spartan cultivar was at its end of harvest when I sampled so total mature berry number was low and very few plants had immature berries.
-The sampled fruits were placed in labelled Ziploc bags, frozen with liquid nitrogen, stored at -800C and is awaiting processing for RNA Sequencing, Anthocyanin and Antioxidant assays.
+Spartan cultivar was at the end of harvest when I sampled in the first year so total mature berry number was low and very few plants had immature berries.
+The sampled fruits were placed in labelled Ziploc bags, frozen with liquid nitrogen, and stored at -800C.
+For the first year of sample collection, I was assisted by Tom Michaels (a UVM student who has since graduated).
+For the second-year sample collection, I was assisted by Mia Randolph, a Plant Biology major at UVM.

 Sandra Nnadi with Ben Waterman at the Waterman Orchards, Johnson VT